 - Please sign all attendees in and out.

 - No phones to be used within the building.

 - Don't forget to sign your child's reading diary.

-- · Please exit through the reception

 Parent/Carer Consultations

 We are here to celebrate all of your child's achievements and will share these with you throughout the year.
 Our Parent/Carer Consultations will take place this year on: